nicolas-zampieri/SOEN342/Phase1/docs/use_cases.md

    - Ticket prices (first and second class)
    - Computed trip duration
 2. Client views the results.
-3. Client may sort results (by duration, price, etc.) or select details.

 **Extensions:**
 - No results → System displays “No connections found.”